 In 2018, the IGDA Board of Directors adopted a number of important changes to the IGDA Bylaws.
 An updated copy of the bylaws can be found here (PDF – 219KB); the substantive changes focused on adjusting the number of elected and appointed members of the Board of Directors.
 The IGDA Board adopted changes to its bylaws that move from a Board composed of 3 appointed and 6 elected members to a Board that has 6 appointed and 3 elected members.

-Voting in the 2021 IGDA Board of Directors election for the will begin 20 January 2021 with new board members taking office on 1 April.
+Voting in the 2022 IGDA Board of Directors election will begin 1 February 2022 with new board members taking office on 1 April 2022.